Guardianship Laws in North Texas

 When loved ones are no longer able to care for themselves due to disease, developmental disabilities or injury, guardianship grants an individual legal authority to manage and provide for their affairs.
-Sensitive and cognizant of the emotional distress of those needing to seek guardianship, Mr. Chenault recognizes that this intensive responsibility can be complicated by conflicting emotions and a convoluted judicial process.
+Sensitive and cognizant of the emotional distress of those needing to seek guardianship, The Chenault Law Firm recognizes that this intensive responsibility can be complicated by conflicting emotions and a convoluted judicial process.

 What is Guardianship?

 Guardianship empowers a court-appointed individual or entity known as the guardian to make decisions for an individual or ward who is found to be incapacitated.
 The ward can be an adult or a minor (under 18 years old).
 The court deems an individual incapacitated when they are unable to make informed decisions and cannot, among other things:

 - Provide food, clothing or shelter for themselves,